rajesh-mlai2018/Deep-Learning/README.md

 5) Object Detection
 6) Time series LSTM, ARIMA, Sarimax, FBProphet
 7) Facial Verification with a Siamese Network
+8) Face detection using RetinaFace
-8) Speech processing system -
+9) Speech processing system -
                               Speach Recognition Process allows the machine to identify the words, phrases and sentences that we speak.
                               Natural language processing to allow the machine to understand what we speak.
                               Speech Synthesis to allow the machine to speak.